Griselinia, Griseline: planting, pruning and care

 - Height 3 metres

-- Exposure sun to part shade
+- Exposure full sun to partial shade

 - Soil type light, humus-bearing soil